 No. Budget analysts did not account for all costs associated with the new law, including some grants and implementation expenses that may not be funded by Congress.

-Some revenues in the law — including a tax designed to fund a new long-term care insurance program — are counted, even though they do not fund the health overhaul.
+Some revenues in the law — including a tax designed to fund a new insurance program for long-term care — are counted, even though they do not fund the health overhaul.

 And Medicare cuts are counted toward reducing the deficit, even though administration officials also cite those cuts to claim that Medicare is being put on a more stable financial footing.